Fergus Bisset takes a tour of six ‘must play’ courses in the UK, from lesser-known favourites to prestigious Open Championship venues…

 GF: £110 per round

-The British Masters will be staged at Close House’s excellent Lee Westwood Colt Course this September, hosted by the man himself.
+The British Masters was staged at Close House’s excellent Lee Westwood Colt Course last September, hosted by the man himself.

-With several new championship tees in place, it should provide a good test for the European Tour’s finest.
+With several new championship tees in place, it provided a good test for the European Tour’s finest.

 It is now recognised as one of the best new tracks in England, having recently climbed into Golf Monthly’s Top 100.